Algebraic games - Playing with groups and rings: Introduction

+A similar theorem holds for finitely generated modules over a principal ideal domain.
+Here, we quotient out cyclic submodules.

-Actually our proof will include a winning strategy.
-For example, $\Z/4 \oplus \Z/8$ is a normal $\N$-position: Player I mods out $0 \oplus 4$ to optain $\Z/4 \oplus \Z/4$.
-No matter what Player II does, he will produce something isomorphic to $\Z/4$ or $\Z/2 \oplus \Z/4$.
-In the first case Player I mods out the generator of $\Z/4$ and wins.
-In the second case Player I mods out $0 \oplus 2$, so that Player II gets $\Z/2 \oplus \Z/2$.
-He can only react with something isomorphic to $\Z/2$, whose generator Player I mods out and therefore wins.
-It is also a mis\`{e}re $\N$-position: From $\Z/4$ Player I mods out $2$ and from $\Z/2 \oplus \Z/4$ he mods out $0 \oplus 1$.
+Our proof is constructive and will include a winning strategy (see Theorem \ref{fin}).
+For example, the abelian group $\Z/4 \oplus \Z/8$ is a normal $\N$-position: Player I quotients out the element $0 \oplus 4$ to obtain $\Z/4 \oplus \Z/4$.
+No matter what Player II does, he will produce an abelian group isomorphic to $\Z/4$ or $\Z/2 \oplus \Z/4$.
+In the first case Player I quotients out the generator of $\Z/4$ and wins.
+In the second case Player I quotients out $0 \oplus 2$, so that Player II gets $\Z/2 \oplus \Z/2$.
+He can only react with an abelian group isomorphic to $\Z/2$.
+Player I quotients out the generator and therefore wins.
+The group $\Z/4 \oplus \Z/8$ is also a mis\`{e}re $\N$-position: From $\Z/4$ Player I quotients out $2$, and from $\Z/2 \oplus \Z/4$ he quotients out $0 \oplus 1$.
 In each case Player II has to play with $\Z/2$ and does the last move, so that he loses under the mis\`{e}re play rule.

+We will also compute the nimbers, i.e.\ Sprague-Grundy values, of some finitely generated abelian groups; recall that the nimber of an impartial combinatorial game $G$ is the unique ordinal number $\alpha$ for which $G$ is equivalent to the Nim game $\ast \alpha$ with one pile of size $\alpha$ \cite[Chapter 11]{C}.
+Specifically, the nimber of a finitely generated abelian group $A$ is recursively defined as the least ordinal number which does not equal the nimber of any quotient $A/\langle a \rangle$, where $0 \neq a \in A$.